 Grace Weekly Videos

-Each week, via a video message, Chris will share timely, updated information about the life and ministry of Grace Church.
-Click HERE to read a summary of Rev. Chris French’s video update today.
+Each week, via a video message, Chris or other members of the Leadership Team will share timely, updated information about the life and ministry of Grace Church.
+Click HERE to read a summary of Rev. Chris French’s video update from August 6.

 There are plans in the works to prepare for regathering as a Grace family for worship.
 These plans were designed in May, and are on hold until public health reports indicate that it’s safe to gather.
 What metrics are we watching to determine a date?